souparvo/lgc-challenge/README.md

 ### Step 2 - Load the AdventureWorks database

-To load the databse use the `load_adventureworks.sh` script:
+To load the database use the `load_adventureworks.sh` script:

 ```bash
 bash load_adventureworks.sh